Frequently Asked Questions (FAQ)

 Ardmore takes the health and safety of the people we support very seriously.
 To that end, staff who are not in compliance with state and agency-required trainings are not permitted to work.

-All of our programs and services are governed by strict safety protocols—that includes components such as transportation as well as home and community-based activities.
-We perform routine quality checks across all programs and incorporate new trainings and refresher trainings as needed.
+All of our supports and services are governed by strict safety protocols—that includes components such as transportation as well as home and community-based activities.
+We perform routine quality checks across all services and incorporate new trainings and refresher trainings as needed.
 We also provide ongoing safety protocol trainings for the people we support based on their level of skill and understanding.

 Our Safety Committee meets periodically to review metrics and discuss recommendations related to safe practices, and our Standing Committee reviews reports of serious health or safety events.
 The desired outcome of these respective committee reviews is to verify that agency protocols are followed and to make training recommendations which further ensure the health and safety needs of those we support.